DnD 5e - Sorcerer Spell List Breakdown

 - EEPC / XGtE: 2/3 as much damage as fireball and has a quarter the surface area, so it's clearly for a different purpose: You're using this spell for the difficult terrain.
 The damage is enough that you won't regret casting it instead of a cantrip, and even at higher levels it's a great way to place some difficult terrain.
 The difficult terrain effect is nearly permanent, so if you have time you can use this to set up ambushes and choke points which can define encounters against anything that can't fly.

-- PHB: A great way to disable groups of opponents, but it doesn't scale with spell slot level so you may want to trade it out at some point.
+- PHB: A great way to disable groups of opponents, but it fear immunity is common.

 - PHB: 8d6 damage in a 20-foot radius with 150-foot range.
 Simple, effective, and reliable.
 Fireball is a good baseline for measuring other AOE damage spells because it's so simple and so effective, and in many cases when you're selecting a spell to cast you'll want to ask yourself "Is this spell better than Fireball?"

 - EEPC / XGtE: This is a waste of a spell slot.
 It amounts to at most 12d6 damage, which is a tragic waste of a 3rd-level spell slot.
 If you somehow manage to hit one target with all 12 arrows, you'll do more damage than Fireball.
-But you have to somehow hit with a bunch of arrows or pass them off to someone who will, and following the typical attacks vs. AC progression means that a player will hit something like 60% of the time, which means you're getting 60% of the maximum damage, so something like 6d6 or 7d6.
+But you have to somehow hit with a bunch of arrows or pass them off to someone who will, and following the typical attack vs. AC progression means that a player will hit something like 65% of the time, which means you're getting 65% of the maximum damage, so something like 7d6.
 At that point, Erupting Earth is better.